Ayuilos/MultiResourceEIP/README.md

     @param resourceId the id of the resource to return */
     function getResource(uint32 resourceId) external view returns (Resource memory);

     /*
+    @notice Returns the custom resource data associated to the resource and custom resource Id.
+    @dev Structure to handle custom data is up to the implementer
+    @param resourceId the id of the resource to return */
+    function getCustomResourceData(
+        uint32 resourceId,
+        uint64 customResourceId
+    ) external view returns (bytes memory);

+    /*
     @notice Returns the src field of the first active resource on the token,